Trump: US, China 'very close' to trade deal

 Growth is expected to slow to 5.8 percent in 2020 as the trade war and growing debt levels are expected to remain a drag, the International Monetary Fund said in its October 2019 World Economic Outlook, potentially forcing Xi's hand to make a deal.

-On Thursday, China invited U.S. trade negotiators to Beijing for face-to-face talks which they hope to conduct before Thanksgiving, according to a report from The Wall Street Journal.
+On Thursday, China invited U.S. trade negotiators to Beijing for face-to-face talks, which they hope to conduct before Thanksgiving, according to a report from The Wall Street Journal.
 The U.S. has not said whether it has accepted the invitation.

 China has called on the U.S. to roll back tariffs as part of a phase one deal, but Trump has ruled that out.